haxiomic/vector-math/README.md

 	```
 	(Cool right?)

+	Furthermore, because vector components are just stack variables on compiled targets like cpp these operations are easily auto-vectorized (SIMD)

 ### Usage
 Install with `haxelib install vector-math` (or simply copy [VectorMath.hx](VectorMath.hx) into your project as this is a single-file library)

 Add `--library vector-math` to your hxml commands

-Then simply import the VectorMath class: `import VectorMath;`.
-Add `--dce full` and `-D analyzer-optimize` to your hxml for clean output
+Then simply import the VectorMath class: `import VectorMath;`

 ```haxe
 import VectorMath;